guidanoli/cartesi-blobs/README.md

 During the execution of the transaction, the following happens.
 First, the target address is triggered, in this case the `VersionedBlobHashRelay` contract.
 This contract builds an input with the message sender and the versioned hash of all the blobs of the current transaction.
-It's important to mention that each Ethereum can contain up to 6 blobs, and it is possible to send more than one blob in the same transaction.
+It's important to mention that each Ethereum block can contain up to 6 blobs, and it is possible to send more than one blob in the same transaction.
 With the input it has just built, the relay contract sends it to the `InputBox` contract, where it will be emitted in an `InputAdded` event.

 This input will take the usual journey from the blockchain to the Cartesi machine.
 For every finalized Ethereum block, the Cartesi node will check for `InputAdded` events emitted by the `InputBox` contract.
-It then adds such inputs to a database, to be read an internal service responsible for running the Cartesi machine.
+It then adds such inputs to a database, to be read by an internal service responsible for running the Cartesi machine.
 Once the machine requests the next input, this service will read it from the database, write it to a so-called `rx` buffer, and resume its execution.

 Inside the Cartesi machine, this `rx` buffer is read and served to the application back-end through an HTTP API.